phihag/bup/div/data_structures.md

 event_name      Name of the event (will be present on scoresheet), e.g. "Finals". tournament_name Name of the overall tournament (will be present on scoresheet), e.g. "Bundesliga 2015/2016".
-                Generated from league_key if not present (this is recommended).
+                Generated from league_key if not present (this is recommended). last_update     UNIX timestamp in ms: Date of last change to this event

 court
 =====